taitulism/ajax-servant/docs/README.md

 Import
 ------
 Currently it's just a global.
+Will become an "import/export" eventually.
 ```js
 AjaxServant // global for now
 ```